farjadhabib/ElkDeployToAKS/README.md

 - Once passwords are set, we need to activate the trial version.
   - For this, I used postman, but you can use any agent that can make a post request.
   - Append /_license/start_trial?acknowledge=true at the end of elasticsearch url.
-  - For credentials use the user, 'elastic', and password, 'Password1$'.
+  - For credentials use the user of your choice, 'UserXYZ', and password of your choice, 'PasswordXYZ'.
 - Elasticsearch setup is complete now.

 #### Step 5c
 - Create configmap for kibana
 - Make sure to add the following
   - Elasticsearch url
-  - Username: kibana
+  - Username: UserXYZ
-  - Password: Password1$
+  - Password: PasswordXYZ
 ```yaml
 data:
   kibana.yml: |